-Drupal 8 has one great module, which allows us to quickly and easily generate a sitemap for our website.
-It is Simple XML Sitemap, which you can download here.
-The installation of this module is not complicated, and so is using it.
+Drupal 8 has one great module, which allows us to quickly and easily generate a Sitemap for our Website.
+It is a Simple XML Sitemap, which you can download here.
+The installation of this module is not complicated, and nor is using it.

-In it's user interface, we can choose which entities we would like to include in the sitemap.
-For example if we choose entity type node as one of them, we can also choose which of the node content types we would like to exclude from the sitemap, and also which nodes we'd like to exclude.
+For example, if we choose entity type node as one of them, we can also choose which of the node content types we would like to exclude from the Sitemap, and also which nodes we'd like to exclude.
 After every change, we need to run the "Regenerate sitemap" script, which you can find on the module configuration page. ("admin/config/search/simplesitemap").
-Sitemap will then be created under your project root folder, and you can access it running this link: "your_project/sitemap.xml".
+The sitemap will then be created under your project root folder, and you can access it by running this link: "your_project/sitemap.xml".

-As I have already said, this module is very helpful, but what if we would like to generate our map which requires some other specification, for example if we would like to include only the nodes created after some specific date, or we need only nodes included created by some specific user(s).
-We can still manage to do that with the module's interface, but what if there are more than a hundred, or even a thousand nodes we needed to change.. it would be such a pain to manually accomplish.
-It would be a lot easier if we create some custom code, which would regenerate the sitemap with our changes.
-I'll explain in this blog how to accomplish this.
+As I have already said, this module is very helpful, but what if we would like to generate our map which requires some other specification, for example, if we would like to include only the nodes created after some specific date, or we need to include the nodes created by some specific user(s).

-In order to create our custom values for the sitemap we'll need to retrieve the values which will represent the URLs of pages which will be included in the sitemap, language the node text was written in, timestamp value which will represent the value when the node was changed, and priority (supports values from 0.1 to 1.0) for the sitemap.
+In order to create our custom values for the Sitemap, I'll need to retrieve the values which will represent the URLs of pages which will be included in the Sitemap, language the node text was written in, timestamp value which will represent the value when the node was changed, and priority (supports values from 0.1 to 1.0) for the Sitemap.

-Then, I'll create a controller, in src folder which should be in root folder of your module, if you don't have it, create a folder named "Controller", and therein create a php file "MapgenerateController.php".
-This controller will be invoked every time when we create a script "/map-generate" ( which we will later define in our module.routing file ), and we will create a service which this module will use to retrieve the results.
+Then I'll create a controller in the src folder, which should be in the root folder of your module ( if you don't have it, create a folder named "Controller" ), and therein I`ll create a PHP file "MapgenerateController.php".
+This controller will be invoked every time when the script "/map-generate" is created ( which I will later define in my module.routing file ), and I will create a service that this module will use to retrieve the results.

-In the previous code we've only defined a service which will be called after every script run, and we have defined a markup element on the page which will be loaded after the script has run.
+In the previous code, I've only defined a service that will be called after every script run, and I have defined a markup element on the page which will be loaded after the script has run.

-The next step is creating and defining our custom route for our controller.
-In the file custom_sitemap.routing.yml you need to insert the code bellow:
+The next step is creating and defining a custom route for our controller.
+In the file custom_sitemap.routing.yml I`ve inserted the code below:

-Also, we need to create the service, which we had defined in our Controller file.
-It's very simple, in your module_name.services.yml file ( in my case: custom_sitemap.services.yml ), insert the code below:
+Also, I need to create the service, which I have defined in our Controller file.
+It's very simple, in a module_name.services.yml file ( in my case: custom_sitemap.services.yml ), insert the code below:

-In the previous code we've defined our service custom_sitemap.sitemap, which will use the class we still need to create.
+In the previous code, I've defined our service custom_sitemap.sitemap, which will use the class I still need to create.

 The path of the class is: your_project/modules/custom_sitemap/src, the file name in my case is: Sitemap.php.

-In order to regenerate the sitemap correctly with our custom values, we need to have the URL, langcode and the timestamp when the node was changed defined, as well as the priority value for the sitemap.
+In order to regenerate the Sitemap correctly with our custom values, I need to add the URL, langcode, and the timestamp when the node was changed defined, as well as the priority value for the Sitemap.

-We will select only the title and langcode of those nodes from the database.
+To that effect, I will select only the title and langcode of those nodes from the Database.
 The name values will be redefined for URL purposes, they will be converted to small letters using the function strtolower, and strings ' ' (empty space) will be replaced with '-' (dashes) using function str_replace.

 I'll set that the value of "changed" timestamp is the moment of the running of the script, and the priority value is 0.7.

-Later we'll write those changes in the sitemap.xml text file.
+I'll write those changes in the sitemap.xml text file later.

-Now, after every script run "your_domain/map-generate" your sitemap will be regenerated with your newly added custom results.
-It would be highly recommended that you also create a cron directive, where you can define that your script automatically runs, periodically, specific number of times in day, week.. whenever you need. if you don't already have a cron function in your custom module, create one, and insert the code bellow into it.
+Now, after every script run "your_domain/map-generate" your Sitemap will be regenerated with your newly added custom results.
+It would be highly recommended that you also create a cron directive, where you can define that your script runs automatically and periodically, whenever you want.
+If you don't already have a cron function in your custom module, create one and insert the code below:

-In the previous code we defined that my custom cron will run every day, just after midnight, and it will run the regenerate sitemap script that Simple XML sitemap module is using, and your newly added script as well.
+In the previous code, I`ve defined that my custom cron will run every day, just after midnight, and it will run the Regenerate sitemap script that the Simple XML sitemap module is using, along with your newly added script.